javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 drawHtmlTree(node5,  'div.domtree', 600, 200);
 </script>

 You see?
 The `<tbody>` has appeared out of nowhere.
-Should keep in mind while working with tables to evade surprises.
+Should keep in mind while working with tables to avoid surprises.
 ````

 ## Other node types